ultracake/KeaBank/README.md

 - The app uses the realtime database.

 **Note:**
-Firebase can only read from database on change occur.
+Firebase can only read from database on change occur and does not work onclick methods.
 So could not make a repo for read data!!!

 Is test on this device: Pixel 3 API 25: resolution 1080*2160 (440dpi)